 THE PROFESSIONAL TRACK

-Our unique professional development scheme, The Professional Track, allows you to explore different career areas before you graduate, and provides you with essential skills to equip you for career success.
+The Professional Track allows you to explore different career areas before you graduate, and provides you with essential skills to equip you for career success.
 The programme is specifically tailored to the needs and interests of students of literature and languages.
 It offers a mixture of training courses, placements and practical masterclasses from professionals in a range of popular career areas, including marketing and communication, publishing, and journalism.
 The Professional Track develops your confidence and your CV right from the moment you arrive.
 It turns your career hopes into real plans, and helps you get ready to thrive after graduation.

 "I think it gives you the opportunity to do something beyond just a degree, and it sets you up really well for jobs in the future."